SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 ### How to enable Solace JMS API logging

-The [JBoss Fuse – CONF], section “Logging” has details on configuring logging for JBoss Fuse.
+The [JBoss Fuse – CONF], section "Logging" has details on configuring logging for JBoss Fuse.
 Since the Solace JMS API also makes use of the Jakarta Commons Logging API (JCL), configuring the Solace JMS API logging is very similar to configuring any other JBoss Fuse logging.

 JBoss Fuse default logging level for all packages is INFO.
 The default logging level for Solace JMS API can be configured by editing $FuseHomeDirectory/etc/org.ops4j.pax.logging.cfg and adding following lines.